 What type of runs do you usually go on?

 Your typical running pattern is particularly important for determining the weight of the jacket that you choose.
-For runs at higher intensity, your body will produce more heat, and breathability becomes most important.
+For runs at a higher intensity, your body will produce more heat, and breathability becomes most important.
 If you are going on longer or slower runs, you should select a highly waterproof option that will keep you warmer.
-Also, if you tend to run for long periods of time when weather might be more unpredictable, you will want to find a jacket that is both light and easy to pack away and pull out in case of emergency.
+Also, if you tend to run for long periods of time when the weather might be more unpredictable, you will want to find a jacket that is both light and easy to pack away and pull out in case of emergency.
 Several jackets on this list have a handy self-stowing mechanism, where the jacket folds up into its own pocket, that is perfect for stowing into a small running backpack to take on the trail.

 What are your personal preferences?

-In the end, you should pick a jacket that you like overall and that makes you excited to head out for a run even when it is much cosier to stay inside!
+In the end, you should pick a jacket that you like overall and that makes you excited to head out for a run even when it is much cozier to stay inside!
 Functionality is crucial but that doesn’t mean you shouldn’t take into account the look of your jacket and how well it suits your style.
 Are you looking for bold, bright colors or more of a classic design?
 Do you need an adjustable hood to accommodate your regular running hairstyle?
 Think about how you picture yourself running in the rain and if you can envision yourself wearing any of the jackets on this list.

 Q: What is the difference between waterproof and water resistant?

-A: Generally, water resistant material will keep you dry in light to moderate showers, although over time, you will start to get wet as water seeps through the fabric.
+A: Generally, a water-resistant material will keep you dry in light to moderate showers, although over time, you will start to get wet as water seeps through the fabric.
 This is usually accomplished with a DWR (Durable Water Repellant) coating on the material.
-More dense, tightly woven materials also do a better job at keeping water out, making nylon a prime choice for water resistant jackets.
-In contrast, fully waterproof fabric has a coating and membrane that combine to be completely impenetrable to water.
+More dense, tightly woven materials also do a better job at keeping water out, making nylon a prime choice for water-resistant jackets.
+In contrast, the fully waterproof fabric has a coating and membrane that combine to be completely impenetrable to water.
 A waterproof jacket will always have a “hydrostatic rating” that tells you how much water pressure it can withstand.
 That ranges from 5,000 mm (light rain or dry snow) to 20,000 mm or more (heavy rain, heavy wet snow).
 The challenge with designing materials for active wear is to keep out the elements (waterproofing) while making sure that you don’t overheat or get too damp from your own sweat (breathability).
 Runners often choose water resistant jackets that can withstand a variety of rainy conditions over the period of time of a run, while still keeping them cool and comfortable.

 Q: What is a DWR?